Marquise Williams: College career

-Statistics
+College statistics

 Professional career

 Williams attended rookie minicamp with the Minnesota Vikings on a tryout basis in May 2016.

 Green Bay Packers

 Williams was signed by the Green Bay Packers on May 26, 2016.
 On September 3, 2016, he was released by the Packers during final team cuts.

 Saskatchewan Roughriders

 In May 2017, Williams signed as a rookie free agent with the Saskatchewan Roughriders of the Canadian Football League (CFL).
 Throughout the two-game preseason, Williams completed 10 passes out of 12 attempts, for 115 yards, and one interception.
 Williams made the Roughriders roster as the third quarterback on June 17, beating out Vince Young who, like Williams, had also played for the Green Bay Packers during a preseason.
 Williams also beat out Bryan Bennett for the job.

 In May 2018, Williams took reps against the Edmonton Eskimos in the opening preseason game of the 2018 CFL season, completing 3 of his 7 pass attempts for 32 yards and an interception.
 On May 28, 2018, Williams and three other players were released by the Roughriders the day after their 35–12 preseason loss to the Eskimos.